evanx/jsbin/hydratePromises/readme.md

       );
    }
 ```
 where we return `false` if our critical data has not been received, "to indicate that you don't want anything rendered," to quote the <a href="https://facebook.github.io/react/docs/component-specs.html">docs.</a> This is hopefully just the "initial render" of the component, which we abort.
-However it may that be our `hydratePromises` has concluded with a network error for our critical data, and our prototype needs some work to handle such an error.
+However it may that be our `hydratePromises` has concluded with a network error for our critical data.
+So our prototype needs some work to handle such an error.

 <hr>